-POL 205 WORLD POLITICS / 3 credits
+POL 205 WORLD POLITICS / 3 CREDITS

-This course reviews the main issues and problems confronted by nation-states as they interact with each other in the international system.
-Peace and war, integration and disintegration, and the nature of foreign policy formulation will be among the issues dealt with.
+A review of the main issues and problems confronted by nation-states as they interact with each other in the international system with emphasis on peace and war, integration and disintegration, and the nature of foreign policy formulation.

-POL 206 MODEL UNITED NATIONS / 1 credit
+POL 206 MODEL UNITED NATIONS / 1 CREDIT

-Study of the structures and procedures of the United Nations in preparation for student participation at intercollegiate Model United Nations conferences.
+Study of the structures and procedures of the United Nations in preparation for student participation at intercollegiate model United Nations conferences.
 Students will be expected to become familiar with both the United Nations as an institution and the policies of the countries they will be representing.
 Approval of the instructor is required for enrollment.

-POL 210 INTRODUCTION TO LEGAL STUDIES / 3 credits
+POL 210 INTRODUCTION TO LEGAL STUDIES / 3 CREDITS

-This course is designed to provide a general introduction to the study of law.
-Students will gain a working knowledge of criminal and civil procedure; learn about the state and federal court systems; read and analyze court opinions; and participate in an appellate simulation.
+A general introduction to the study of law that offer students a broad liberal arts perspective on the important role law plays in our society.
+Students will gain a working knowledge of criminal and civil procedure, learn about the state and federal court systems, read and analyze court opinions, and participate in an appellate simulation.
 In addition, this course will include modules on the philosophy of law and sociology of law.
-In short, this course will offer students a broad liberal arts perspective on the important role law plays in our society.

-POL 220 INTRODUCTION TO RESEARCH METHODS IN POLITICAL SCIENCE / 3 credits

-This course introduces students to the basic empirical research design and quantitative methodologies for testing theories in political science.
+POL 220 INTRODUCTION TO RESEARCH METHODS IN POLITICAL SCIENCE / 3 CREDITS An introduction to the basic empirical research design and quantitative methodologies for testing theories in political science.
 Students gain statistical techniques for analyzing large datasets and exposure to the empirical political science literatures.
 Prerequisite: POL 105 or permission of instructor.

-POL 250 POLITICAL ISSUES AND PUBLIC POLICY / 3 credits
+POL 250 POLITICAL ISSUES AND PUBLIC POLICY / 3 CREDITS

-The study of significant issues in public policy.
-Emphasis will be placed on the ability to address those issues from different philosophical and ideological perspectives.
+Study of significant issues in public policy with emphasis on the ability to address such issues from different philosophical and ideological perspectives.

-POL 288 POLITICAL PARTIES, CAMPAIGNS & ELECTIONS / 3 credits
+POL 288 POLITICAL PARTIES, CAMPAIGNS & ELECTIONS / 3 CREDITS

-A study of the nature, organization, and operations of American political parties in government and in the electoral process.
-We will examine different types of elections and how campaign strategies differ depending on the type of election and the political environment.
+Study of the nature, organization, and operations of American political parties in government and in the electoral process.
+Students will examine different types of elections and how campaign strategies differ depending on the type of election and the political environment.
 Prerequisite: POL 101.

-POL 297 INTERNATIONAL CONFLICT / 3 credits
+POL 297 INTERNATIONAL CONFLICT / 3 CREDITS

 Analysis of the phenomena of war and conflict between nation-states.
-Explores various explanations for war and evaluates these through examination of various conflicts in the twentieth century.
-Methods for limiting conflict will also be assessed.
+Students will explore various explanations for war and evaluate these through examination of various conflicts in the 20th century.
+In addition, students will examine methods for limiting conflict.
 Prerequisite: POL 205.

-POL 302 ARKANSAS STATE AND LOCAL GOVERNMENT / 3 credits
+POL 302 ARKANSAS STATE AND LOCAL GOVERNMENT / 3 CREDITS

-General features of state constitutions, powers of governors, state legislative structure and processes, state judicial systems and structure and form of municipal and county governments.
+General features of state constitutions, powers of governors, state legislative structure and processes, state judicial systems, and structure and form of municipal and county governments.
 Emphasis on Arkansas government.

-POL 315 U.S. FOREIGN AND SECURITY POLICY / 3 credits
+POL 315 U.S. FOREIGN AND SECURITY POLICY / 3 CREDITS

-Covers the evolution of U.S. foreign and security policy with particular attention to the Cold War and post-Cold War eras.
-The policy-making process, including the role of public opinion, the mass media, and Congress, will also be covered.
-Prerequisite: POL 205 or permission of instructor (Same as HIS 315).
+The evolution of U.S. foreign and security policy with particular attention to the Cold War and post-Cold War eras.
+In addition students will examine the policy-making process, including the role of public opinion, the mass media, and Congress.
+Prerequisite: POL 205 or permission of instructor.
+(Same as HIS 315).

-POL 346 INTERNATIONAL LAW AND ORGANIZATIONS / 3 credits
+POL 346 INTERNATIONAL LAW AND ORGANIZATIONS / 3 CREDITS

-An introduction to the basic principles of public international law in such areas as the rules of war, the law of the Seas, and human rights; and a survey of the related functions of the United Nations.
+An introduction to the basic principles of public international law in the rules of war, the law of the Seas, and human rights, and a survey of the related functions of the United Nations.
 Prerequisite: POL 205.

-POL 349 THE GERMAN POLITICAL AND CULTURAL TRADITION /3 credits
+POL 349 THE GERMAN POLITICAL AND CULTURAL TRADITION /3 CREDITS